upr-fvx/universal-pokemon-randomizer-fvx/docs/src/_notes/special_form_item_exclusions_cfru_dpe.md

 - Alolan Vulpix allowed by Gen1-only with regional override when its base family is Gen1.
 - Sylveon, Annihilape, and Magmortar allowed only through the evolutionary-relative override when appropriate.
 - Mega Stones, Z-Crystals, and Dynamax/GMax items excluded by the shared item predicate when their mechanics are off.
+- Field, shop, pickup, and starter held item replacement pools exclude mechanic items by default.
+- Mega, Z-Crystal, and Dynamax/GMax items can be selected when their corresponding include setting is enabled.